-Aerial surfing has been gaining momentum in modern waves.
+Aerial surfing has been gaining momentum in modern incarnations of the sport.
 How does a surfer pull an aerial?
 Learn the winning formula of airborne surfing in 10 easy steps.

 Taking a surfboard into the air, well above the lip, requires technique, experimentation and a good wave ramp.
 Frontside punts are accessible to the average surfer.

-Old school surfers were not designed for aerial surfing, so they had to learn with the young surf generation.
-Today, surf magazines love aerials in their covers.
+Old school surfers were not trained for aerial surfing, so they had to learn with the younger surf generation.
+Today, surf magazines love to show aerials on their covers.

-The first aerial featured in the cover of surf magazine was scored by Kevin Reed, in December 1975.
-The door to new school surfing had been opened quietly by skateboarders and their ollies.
+The first aerial featured on the cover of a surf magazine was scored by Kevin Reed in December 1975.
+Inspired by the "ollies" of the skateboard world, the door to new-school surfing had just been opened.

-By the beginning of the 21st century, aerial tricks and moves are part of the surf judging criteria, at least, in small-to-medium height waves.
+Here at the beginning of the 21st century, aerial tricks and moves are part of competitive surf judging criteria; at least, in small-to-medium height waves.
 You may not fly up to the skies, but it is important to learn how to take off from the lip of the wave.

-To learn how to do an aerial in surfing you need a shortboard, a light onshore breeze over the lip of the selected wave and speed.
-The aerial winning formula is:
+To learn how to do an aerial in surfing you need a short board, a light on-shore breeze over the lip of the selected wave, and speed.
+The winning formula for aerial maneuvers is as follows:

 2. Pump for speed and target a closing section or a breaking wave lip.